rajatvd/WordGenerator/README.md

 # Train your own model
 Run `python train.py print_config` to get a list of config options for training your own model.

 To train your own model, make sure to have a `visdom` server running in the background at port `8097`.
-Just run `visdom` in a separate terminal before running the train script.
+Just run `visdom` in a separate terminal before running the train script to start the server.